 When the installation is complete, check that all appliances have adequate combustion air and are venting properly.
-See Venting And Combustion Air Check in "Gas Vent Installation" Section in this manual.
+See Venting And Combustion Air Check in this manual.

 Contaminated Combustion Air

 Installations in certain areas or types of structures will increase the exposure to chemicals or halogens that may harm the furnace.
 These instances must use only outside air for combustion.